Gomukhasana is the term which is comprised of Sanskrit words, “go” meaning Cow, “Mukha” meaning face, and “asana” meaning pose.

 Follow these steps quite carefully and don’t try to make any type of changes to them.
 It is essential to follow the sequence of this asana as doing them in an incorrect fashion can cause pull of a muscle.

-Benefits of Gomukhasana
+4 Health Benefits of Gomukhasana

-- Gomukhasana assists in stretching as well as strengthening the muscles of hips, ankles, thighs, triceps, shoulders, inner armpits as well as the chest.
+- Gomukhasana assists in stretching as well as strengthening the muscles of hips, ankles, thighs, triceps, shoulders, inner armpits as well as chest.

 - Regularly practicing Cow face pose can help in the treatment of sciatica.